ftaisdeal/small-biz-tax-prep/README.md

 # Expense Tracker

-A comprehensive expense tracking system with 1099 tax reporting capabilities.
+A comprehensive expense tracking system with 1099/Schedule C tax reporting capabilities.

 Note: In early development.
 This application will not be ready for some time.

 ## Features

-- Import transactions from QIF files
+- Import transactions from QIF or CSV files
 - Categorize expenses
+- Dashboard of current Profit or Loss
 - Track 1099-reportable payments to vendors
 - Generate tax reports
 - SQLite database backend